-Every day, I ask people in our business and our clients (accountants and tax advisers) to move out of their comfort zone, break the status quo and try something new, to do a Diagnostax.
+Every day, I ask people in our business and our clients (solopreneurs and OMB innovators of accountancy businesses) to move out of their comfort zone, break the status quo and try something new, to do a Diagnostax.

 Well, for all those people who I’ve asked to move out of their comfort zone and break through the fear of failure/fear of embarrassment barrier, here is my own very personal, certainly comical, and very, very, embarrassing work story:

 One of the biggest lessons in my career came early on.

 I’d just joined the business.

 It was a business development role, and I was told that I’d be shadowing the managing director, out on the road.

 Now, this was a guy who was incredibly charismatic.
 Someone who I looked up to, not only for his sales skills but for the way he was able to make people feel; the relationships that he was able to build.